junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 - *Octus Overlook* is open from the start of the game and if it can be reached then it can be entered, only Selection Sphere access is tied to the goal.
 - The vanilla *Licht* check leads to the whole sequence that ends in the Kiergaard boss fight.
 Defeating Kiergaard gives the player the vanilla Quina joining event check.
 - Defeating *Avalodragil* normally triggers the events that have the vanilla Dogi and Paro joining events along with the Fishing Rod check.
 These are rewarded after the boss fight instead.
 Normally Barbaros would join here too but his join event was moved to after the end of Waterdrop Cave for balance reasons (There would have been no reason to fight the boss otherwise).
 - There was a check added to the monolith scene at the top of Baja Tower, this was because there were no checks behind the boss of Baja Tower otherwise.
+- *Ricotta* will get an item dropped on her the second she enters Castaway Village for the first time, including if you got her as a starting character, this is the scene where she would meet Shoebill and Shoebill would officially join.
+- Remember that *Dana* can open essence doors, there are two in the game, they are highly relevant to progression.

 ## Final Notes
 Here is a list of all checks in the rando for assistance: [Checks](https://docs.google.com/spreadsheets/d/e/2PACX-1vTk6waI_Ymz1SiK90FnF1b2hDCgdZCVTrhFAX-O2-K_ovf0R3HA07AI90D5vQXPKrYBoMxH4Zu7tclx/pubhtml)
 At this point everything in the game should be randomized other than quest rewards, which I ultimately decided weren't worth it and flagged most of the quests as completed on startup (a majority of the quest rewards are pretty meh and the quests are mostly about building rep for the "good ending" and the few quest rewards that were decent were added to the shuffle and have the potential to still appear).
-If you find anything that you think isn't that isn't a quest reward feel free to let me know.
+The only quest that's tied to logic in any way is defeating Master Kong.
+There is one check tied to the event for beating Master Kong all six times, where he joined the village in the original game, and the quest becomes available when Ricotta is found.
+If you find anything that you think isn't randomized that isn't a quest reward feel free to let me know.
 Locations generally aren't difficult to add.

 The core of the randomizer uses a large script file to drive what items are and what items do, this is much more flexible than simply placing new items in chests.
 Ys 8 chests take a script as an agrument that is then executed on open and this is what's used to give out rewards from the chests.
-To make sure the chests stay closed junk has been filled into every chests that does nothing, this is why you see an initial chest popup before the actual item you get.
+To make sure the chests stay closed junk has been filled into every chest that does nothing, this is why you see an initial chest popup before the actual item you get.
 I would love to find a way to supress the initial chest message.
 I spent some time dissecting the chest function in Cheat Engine looking for a way to do this but didn't find one.
 If you'd like to look into this then let me know and I can provide some of the notes I took on the game's chest function.

 This project is open source and I accept all who would like to help or add to the rando.